Addressing Demands

 How can addressing demands help us to embody the university mission more fully?
 We are talking about an education of the whole person, that recognizes and values all peoples in their fully embodied selves.
 An encouragement of learning that values the intellectual contributions of many traditions, communities, and cultures.
 And a service of faith and promotion of justice that is authentic and real, that respects and honors the lived experiences of all peoples.
 After all, don’t we all want to be part of a university that enables all members of its community to explore and live out their values, worldviews, cultures, and/or faith traditions, with greater integrity and meaning?

 In sum, addressing the demands of the Black community at LMU means locating ourselves as a university in the world, reading “the signs of the times” and responding accordingly, out of our mission.
-LMU means all of us, as individuals and as part of the institution we mean to change.
+LMU means all of us, as individuals and as part of the institution, we mean to change.
 As individuals, it means learning, struggling, and growing together in authentic ways that have meaning and integrity in order to educate students for their futures.
 As part of LMU’s anti-racism project, it means examining our structures, processes, programs, and operations in unit-level reflections and expanding our awareness through campus-wide conversations.
 It is true that living the LMU mission can at times feel more aspirational than we wish, and the progress we make, individually and collectively, may seem too small and too slow.
 But we have set our feet to the ground, we see the path we must follow, and we encourage each other, even as we collectively push our institution, to keep moving ahead.
-That is how we will bring this change into being.
+That is how we will bring this change to fruition.

 a graphic of three levels of LMU engagement in response to the movement for black lives: (1) the three commitments from the president, (2) addressing student, faculty, and staff demands, and (3) the lmu antiracism project